chris-33/quartersbrief/README.md

 I am developing this project as a one-man show at the moment.
 If you have suggestions, feedback, or want to contribute, reach out through the issues.
 Pull requests are welcome, but expected to be fully tested and (obviously) passing.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Contributions are expected to be robust and coded to the standards of the industry.
-In particular, that means no hacky solutions!